Graduate Degree Procedures

 During orientation each student will meet individually with the MSE Graduate Advising Committee to select and approve the first year course selection based on the student's undergraduate transcript and the student's needs and interests.
 This meeting will be held on the day of departmental orientation.
 An official course approval form must be filled and signed by the committee members and the student and entered in the student's departmental file.
 Typically students will register for four courses in their first semester, and three courses plus one research course unit in their second.

 During the first month of residence each student must attend presentations given by each of the faculty that provide an overview of their research programs.
-After additional individual meetings with the faculty by a specified date in early October each student should submit to the Graduate Group Chair a list of three faculty members (in order of preference) whom the student would like to have as advisor.
+After additional individual meetings with the faculty by a specified date in late September each student should submit to the Graduate Group Chair a list of three faculty members (in order of preference) whom the student would like to have as advisor.
 The Faculty will assign students to advisors in accordance with these choices, subject to limitations imposed by the availability of research support, the wishes of the faculty members, and the existing distribution of students among advisors.
 The faculty advisor is principally responsible for the student's program and progress.
 The advisor must approve all course registrations and any requests by the student for changes in status or for permission to deviate from normal requirements and procedures.

 A student may at any time without prejudice request a change of advisor, and the request will be honored if it is in any way possible.
 Such a change should normally be made before the end of the first year of study or, for students proceeding to doctoral studies, at the completion of work for the Master of Science in Engineering degree, since a change in research topic will probably be required.